Mid Mountains Legal Blog

 What is an Exchange of Contracts?

 A property is considered sold when contracts are exchanged and the deposit paid (normally 10% of the purchase price).
-The exchange of contracts takes place when two identical contracts are signed by each of the purchaser and the vendor and are then dated.
+Contracts are exchanged when two identical contracts are signed by each of the purchaser and the vendor and are then dated.
 The purchaser retains the version of the contracts signed by the vendor and vice versa.

 When the contracts are exchanged, a contractual relationship comes into effect.
 Up to that point, the agreement is not legally binding on the purchaser or the vendor and either can change their mind about buying or selling the property.